-Management's Discussion and Analysis For the three and six months ended June 30, 2022
+Management's Discussion and Analysis For the three months and year ended December 31, 2022

 Reliance on Partners and Other Third Parties

 Where the Company makes its investments in joint ventures, partnerships and other entities, assets, properties or projects wherein it does not hold a controlling interest, the value of the Company's investment will depend, in part or in full, on a third party to attain its performance projections.
 Depending on the nature of the investment or asset, the failure of the third party to meet such projections could have an adverse effect on the investment made by the Company, which effect may be material.